DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Introduction

 \section{Introduction}

 \sidistoryline{Briefly introduce the success of large pretrained models.
 Introduce the paradigm of finetuning.} Large pretrained generative transformers \citep{radford2019gpt2,brown2020gpt3,raffel2020t5} have achieved remarkable success in a wide range of natural language generation tasks, such as story generation, text summarization, and question answering.
-Such models benefit from their vast amount of training data, allowing them to learn powerful distributions that contain rich information about the underlying logic of human languages.
+Such models benefit from the vast amount of training data to learn powerful distributions that contain rich information about the underlying logic of human languages.

 \sidistoryline{describe the problem of finetuning: 1) as the base model becomes larger, the efficiency of doing so becomes a challenge. some extremely large models are even just provided as a service rather than an open-sourced model.
-2) the catastrophic forgetting problem. model finetuned on downstream tasks overfit to the target domain, thus forgetting important knowledge it used to grasp during the pretraining stage. this is even more severe when the model is tested for its reasoning capabilities, typically but not limited to commonsense reasoning.} One typical way to adapt such models for specific application scenarios is through fine-tuning.
-Fine-tuning refers to a second-stage training of pre-trained models, usually on a smaller, task-specific dataset that defines the target domain.
-However, there are a few problems associated with fine-tuning: 1) The computational efficiency of fine-tuning is highly dependent on the number of parameters of the model it uses.
-In that sense, fine-tuning some extremely large models (provided as services rather than open-sourced checkpoints) can be hardly affordable for the majority of the community.
+2) the catastrophic forgetting problem. model finetuned on downstream tasks overfit to the target domain, thus forgetting important knowledge it used to grasp during the pretraining stage. this is even more severe when the model is tested for its reasoning capabilities, typically but not limited to commonsense reasoning.} One typical way to adapt such models for specific applications is through fine-tuning.
+However, there are a few problems associated with fine-tuning: 1) The computational efficiency of fine-tuning is highly dependent on the model's number of parameters.
+Fine-tuning some extremely large models provided as services rather than open-sourced checkpoints can be too expensive for the majority of the community.
 2) Fine-tuning on smaller datasets risks causing the catastrophic forgetting problem.
 A pretrained model can overfit to an under-represented task domain, while forgetting important knowledge it once learned during the pre-training stage.
-This is in particular a problem when the model is examined for some reasoning capabilities like compositional generalization and/or commonsense reasoning.
+This is particularly a problem when the model is examined for some reasoning capabilities like compositional generalization and/or commonsense reasoning.